QuintinHumphreys/CoinspotAPI/README.md

 1. Simply download or pull the CoinspotAPI.dll file from the release folder, or pull the whole project and build yourself.
 2. Include the library in your project
-3. (if using the test console app you need to update the key and secret global variables and then build)
+3. (if using the test console app you need to update the key and secret in the app.config)

 ### Example Usage with Parameter
 ```